Vyral/base-template/_posts/2018-12-03-why-do-deals-fall-apart.md

 **3. A contingent buyer failed to sell their current home.** One of the most common reasons a real estate deal falls through is that buyers who need to sell their current property before buying their next may be unable to do so.

+{% include pullquote.html %}

 **4. The buyer was denied financing.** In a perfect world, every buyer out there would be going about their search with a pre-approval letter in hand, but this isn’t always the case.
 Financial issues on the part of the buyer are a major reason deals can fall apart.

 **5. There were issues with the pre-settlement walkthrough.** Even once the closing table is in sight, last-minute problems can pop up and sink an entire deal.
 Liens, a previously unnoticed safety issue like mold, or an unforeseen financial hardship could all pose a threat.

-{% include pullquote.html %}

 Whether for one of these reasons or as a result of something else, about one in four real estate contracts will fail.
-And this is exactly why it’s so crucial to work with a highly experienced agent who can help you navigate the buying or selling process and avoid these common pitfalls.
+And this is exactly why it’s so crucial to work with a highly experienced agent who can help you navigate the buying or selling process and avoid these common pitfalls.&nbsp;

 If you have any other questions or would like more information, feel free to give us a call or send us an email.
-We look forward to hearing from you soon.<br>
+We look forward to hearing from you soon.